FAQs

 Documents

-If you are a member or former member of the Canadian Armed Forces or the Royal Canadian Mounted Police – or a spouse, common law partner, or dependant of a veteran – and you received, at any time between 2002 and the present, certain disability benefits from Veterans Affairs Canada, you may be a member of the class.
+If you are a member or veteran of the Canadian Armed Forces or the Royal Canadian Mounted Police or a spouse, common-law partner, or dependant, survivor, or orphan of such persons and you received, at any time between January 1, 2024 and the present, disability pensions and other benefits from Veterans Affairs Canada that were affected by the annual adjustment of the basic pension under s.
+75 of the Pension Act, you may be a class member in this proposed class proceeding.
 Eligible estates of persons who received these disability benefits may also be class members.